-Sabelt owns 55% of Cor.Sa S.r.l., active in the development and production of metal components for automotive seats.
-Sabelt owns a qualified minority stake of BeonD S.r.l., active in advanced CAD - CAS design, FEM calculations and Battery Systems design.

-Sabelt also owns a minority stake of TUC S.r.l., a start-up focused on structural/digital technologies allowing vehicles to achieve greater customisation and digitalisation.
+Sabelt owns 55% of Cor.Sa S.r.l., active in the development and production of metal components for automotive seats and owns 100% of Sabelt Composites S.r.l., specialized in manufacturing of composites material.
+Sabelt owns a qualified minority stake of BeonD S.r.l., active in advanced CAD - CAS design, FEM calculations and Battery Systems design.Sabelt also owns a minority stake of TUC S.r.l., a start-up focused on structural/ digital technologies allowing vehicles to achieve greater customisation and digitalisation.

-In 2019, the Company served 44 markets, with Italy, Great Britain, Poland, France, Spain, the USA, Germany and Japan as the most important ones.
+In 2021, the Company served 44 markets, with Italy, Great Britain, Poland, France, Germany, Spain, US, Japan as the most important ones.
 The key markets and their shares are shown below.